ondat/documentation/README.md

 Feel free to contribute!
 We love feedback and interaction with the Community ;)

-The below how to assume a general knowledge on how to use Git and GitHub or similar service.
+The 'How to' section below assumes a general knowledge on how to use Git and GitHub or similar service.
 If you are new to Git and GitHub, the following learning path will help you: https://lab.github.com/githubtraining/introduction-to-github

 ## How to